 English as a Second Language (ESL) Courses for Postdocs

-Postdocs at OSU main campus can visit the ESL Courses page for more information about the offered classes.
+Postdocs at Ohio State main campus can visit the ESL Courses page for more information about the offered classes.

 Postdocs at Wooster campus can participate in a weekly ESL class every Tuesday morning in Research Services Building at the Ohio Research and Development Center.
 The ESL class at Wooster is free of charge for international postdocs.
 Click here for details.